- Why apply to be a National Council of Excellence?

 Why does National Student Council Sponsor a National Council of Excellence Award?

 In different schools, student councils look different.
 They have different purposes and are structured in ways that best serve their students and fit into the curriculum and schedule of each school.
-Despite their differences, the core role of student councils in schools continues to be that of serving the student body as a conduit for the expression of their ideas and catalyst for engaging students in student-led projects and activities.
+Despite their differences, the core role of student councils in schools continues to be that of serving the student body as a conduit for the expression of their ideas and catalyst for engaging students in dialogue, student-led projects and activities.

 Who can apply and how much does it cost?